 True confidence is not thinking more positively about yourself.
 It’s knowing you’re complete, so it’s safe to stop thinking so much about yourself at all. —Jody Moore

-Happy Valentine’s Day, friends!
-I’ve been MIA here and on my social media platform for what feels like months, even though it’s been just a few weeks.
+Happy Valentine’s Day, loves!
+I’ve been MIA here and on my social media platform for what feels like months.

 I’ve been learning to love myself more.